Language Access and Immigration Relief Tools in Labor Trafficking Investigations in the U.S.

 Erie County, New York, Sheriff’s Office, Western District of New York Human Trafficking Task Force

-In 2019, Theresa was awarded the HSI Executive Director Award for Outstanding Efforts to Combat Human Trafficking as a Task Force Officer.
-In 2017, Theresa was awarded the Women in Federal Law Enforcement Partnership Award for her Outstanding Contribution as a State or Local Officer while serving as a Task Force Officer with Homeland Security Investigations on human trafficking investigations.
-After earning her Master’s Degree in Public Administration, she joined Medaille College as an adjunct professor.
-Theresa has also served in the United States Army Reserves as a Military Police Officer for 13 years.
+Theresa Nietzel has 10 years of experience as a Human Trafficking Investigator for the Erie County, New York, Sheriff’s Office while also serving as the Program Director for the Western District of New York’s Human Trafficking Task Force and Alliance.
+Theresa has served as a Task Force Officer with Homeland Security Investigations.
+Theresa retired in 2024 with over 20 years of service in law enforcement.
+In 2019, Theresa was awarded Homeland Security Investigations Executive Director Award for Outstanding Efforts to Combat Human Trafficking as a Task Force Officer.
+In 2017, Theresa was awarded the Women in Federal Law Enforcement Partnership Award for her Outstanding Contribution as a State or Local Officer while serving as a Task Force Officer with Homeland Security Investigations conducting human trafficking investigations.
+Theresa has also served as a member of the Erie County Sheriff’s Office Underwater Recovery Team and the Motorcycle Unit.
+After earning her Master’s Degree in Public Administration from Marist College, she joined Medaille University for 10 years as an adjunct professor in the social sciences division.

 Jessie Plamp (Moderator)